RahulRanganath01/Health_Insurance_Database_Management_System/README.md

 This project aims to solve that problem by building an efficient Data Base Management System for Health Insurance Companies.

-I have built an application that takes in the policyholder’s info as input and automatically stores it in the main database at the same time ensuring that no policyholder’s information is lost and no mixing of information with other policyholders takes place.
+I have built an application using **Streamlit** that takes in the policyholder’s info as input and automatically stores it in the main database at the same time ensuring that no policyholder’s information is lost and no mixing of information with other policyholders takes place.